Do Root Canals Hurt? Everything You Need To Know

 If you were accustomed to flossing the traditional way before you got braces, then you should know a few things before picking up your regular floss.

 First off, you should always use waxed dental floss to avoid shredding.
+You might even find yourself flossing more frequently to keep food particles and plaque under control.

 You also might even find yourself flossing more frequently to clear your braces of food debris.
-With that in mind, make sure you’re familiar with these instructions for flossing with normal dental floss:

 - Use a piece of dental floss around 18 inches long.